Center for Disability Services (CDS)

 Center for International Education (CIE)

-The Career Center offers career counseling, help in finding part-time and full-time employment, assistance in choosing a major, internship information, graduate and professional school advice and post-graduation planning.
-Seminars on these topics are offered throughout the school year.
-The Center also holds several career fairs annually for students to meet directly with a wide range of employers and graduate schools.
+The Career Center offers career counseling, help in finding part-time and full-time employment, assistance in choosing a major related to career objectives, internship information, graduate and professional school advice and post-graduation planning.
+The Center is also responsible for all student employment functions, including finding a campus job and onboarding.
+Workshops and programs on these topics are offered throughout the school year.
+Additionally, the Center hosts employers for campus interviews and plans several career fairs annually for students to meet directly with a wide range of companies and graduate schools.

 Lowcountry Graduate Center (LGC)

-The Lowcountry Graduate Center (LGC), located on the College of Charleston North Campus (3800 Paramount Drive, North Charleston, at Exit 15 of I-526), offers graduate programs of study for credit aimed at advancing the careers of working professionals in the Greater Charleston Metro Area.
-Courses are conveniently scheduled on weekday evenings and weekdays to accommodate demands of a full-time job.
-The graduate certificates or degrees are conferred by the host institution supplying faculty; namely: one of the three institutions that are members of the LGC consortium - the College of Charleston, the Medical University of South Carolina, and The Citadel - or another state-owned institution of higher education that partners to bring a program to the LGC, such as USC, South Carolina State University, or Clemson University.
+The Lowcountry Graduate Center (LGC) offers graduate programs of study for credit aimed at advancing the careers of working professionals in the Greater Charleston Metro Area.
+Courses are conveniently scheduled on weekday evenings and weekends to accommodate demands of a full-time job.
+The graduate certificates or degrees are conferred by the host institution supplying faculty; namely: one of the three institutions that are members of the LGC consortium - the College of Charleston, the Medical University of South Carolina, and The Citadel - or another state-owned institution of higher education that partners to bring a program to the LGC, such as UofSC, South Carolina State University, or Clemson University.
+Hence, the LGC functions as a portal to facilitate a variety of instructional formats.
 Programs are often interdisciplinary in nature, with faculty from different colleges or schools within an institution or from multiple institutions.

-For further information, visit http://www.lowcountrygradcenter.org or contact Patricia Simpson, LGC Student Services Coordinator, at email@example.com
+For further information, visit https://www.lowcountrygradcenter.org or contact Nancy Muller, Director of the LGC, at email@example.com.

 Marlene and Nathan Addlestone Library

-The College of Charleston Libraries house a variety of print and electronic resources, offer instruction and research services, and accommodate students with private and group study areas.
-Addlestone Library also hosts the Student Computing Lab (250 computers), 2 KIC scanners which scan books and other documents into multiple formats including searchable text and MP3 and Starbucks café.
+The College of Charleston Libraries house a variety of print and electronic resources, offer instruction and research services, and provide students with individual and group study areas.
+Addlestone Library also hosts the Computing Lab (250 desktop computers and 5 printers), 2 KIC scanners which scan books and other documents into multiple formats including searchable text and MP3 and a Starbucks café.
 Special Collections acquires and manages holdings that include rare books, manuscripts and digital collections.
-Reference services provides research consultations to assist students with projects, locating and evaluating information and understanding the research process.
+Access and Instruction Services provides walk up service as well as research consultations to assist students with projects, locating and evaluating information and understanding the research process.
 IT support for student laptops is also provided.
-The libraries collections include: 600,000 books, 200,000 ebooks, 59,000 print and ejournals, 295 databases and 20,000 DVD’s/videos.
-Library hours and other useful information can be found on our website: http://www.cofc.edu/library/
+The libraries collections include: over 700,000 books, over 600,000 ebooks, over 89,000 print and ejournals, 340 databases and 78,000 physical and streaming media.
+In addition to research materials, a wide variety of technology is available for checkout including MacBook Airs, iPads, digital cameras, and multiple types of charges.
+Library hours and other useful information can be found on our website: http://library.cofc.edu

 Area Library Resources

-College of Charleston graduate students also have access to the library facilities of the following institutions:
+College of Charleston students also have access to the library facilities of the following institutions: